 Supportive care you're likely to receive while hospitalized includes:

 - Fluid replacement and nutrition.
 Because skin loss can result in significant loss of fluid from your body, replacing fluids is an important part of treatment.
 You may receive fluids and nutrients through a tube placed through your nose and advanced into your stomach (nasogastric tube).

 - Wound care.
 Cool, wet compresses will help soothe blisters while they heal.
-Your health care team may gently remove any dead skin, and then place a dressing with a topical anesthetic over the affected areas, if needed.
+Your health care team may gently remove any dead skin and place a medicated dressing over the affected areas.

 Medications commonly used in the treatment of Stevens-Johnson syndrome include:

 - Antibiotics to control infection, when needed